mrocklin/cmsc15200/assignments/hw1/index.md

 Problem 1-Submission
 --------------------

-Please submit two files.
-One for 1-B and one for 1-C. Both should include the functions you wrote and a main which demonstrates that these functions work well.
+Please submit one file named `geometry.c` that contains

+* A function to compute the distance between two points
+* A function to compute the perimeter of a triangle
+* A `void main` function that demonstrates that the above two functions work correctly.

 Problem 2-A: Ideal Weight
 -------------------------